Umuzi-org/tech-department/content/topics/web-frontend/react/intro-to-react/_index.md

 content_type: topic
 ready: true
 title: Intro to React
+# TODO: video tour of React: What can it do?

+# - create-react-app
+# - state
+# - props
+# - map
 ---

 React is a tool used to build web frontends.
 It’s used by Facebook, Dropbox, Instagram, Whatsapp, Khan Academy and many other giants.
 It basically makes frontend developers insanely productive.